 Introducing… Photographer Pawel Paniczko

-Manchester-based photographer Pawel Paniczko, whose digital colour photographs tell the story of the construction project over the past few months, was born and raised in Bialystok, Poland.
+Manchester-based photographer Pawel Paniczko, whose digital colour photographs tell the story of the construction project, was born and raised in Bialystok, Poland.
 He moved to Manchester in 2006 where he discovered photography and in 2018 became the overall winner at the Architectural Photography Awards .
 He tells us what he looks for when photographing buildings and how he negotiates the challenges of shooting outdoors…

 How did you get into photography?